kareem-weaver/Data_Structures_Final/README.md

 This project is an interactive application to visualize various data structures using the **SFML** library.
 Users can:
 - Select a data structure from a menu.
 - Perform operations like insertion, deletion, and file import.
-- *(Currently in progress)* Visualize the selected data structure.
+- Visualize the selected data structure in an intuitive graphical format.

-While the menu and operations are functional, the visual representation of the ADTs is under development due to time constraints.

 ---

 ## **Features**

 ### **Implemented Data Structures**
 - AVL Tree
 - Binary Search Tree (BST)